-2. Variety in maturity and sophistication in data from third party suppliers in global operations
+2. Variety in maturity and sophistication in data from third party suppliers across all operations

-With 324 branches operating across some 26 countries, it is necessary to engage with a large number of third-party suppliers for our local needs - in particular, electricity, waste and different fuel sources.
+With 337 branches operating across some 27 countries, it is necessary to engage with a large number of third-party suppliers for our local needs - in particular, electricity, waste and different fuel sources.
 Adding further complexity here is different site operating models - for instance lease or rent arrangements that might include electricity or waste.